Climate and Average Weather Year Round in Sioux Falls South Dakota, United States

 The average hourly wind speed in Sioux Falls experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.2 months, from September 25 to June 2, with average wind speeds of more than 11.2 miles per hour.
-The windiest day of the year is April 8, with an average hourly wind speed of 13.3 miles per hour.
+The windiest month of the year in Sioux Falls is April, with an average hourly wind speed of 13.1 miles per hour.

 The calmer time of year lasts for 3.8 months, from June 2 to September 25.
-The calmest day of the year is August 2, with an average hourly wind speed of 9.1 miles per hour.
+The calmest month of the year in Sioux Falls is July, with an average hourly wind speed of 9.5 miles per hour.

 The predominant average hourly wind direction in Sioux Falls varies throughout the year.